pablobernabeu/Experimental-data-simulation/README.md

 #### Option A) Using local R/RStudio or [RStudio Cloud project](https://rstudio.cloud/project/1739958)

 1. [In RStudio Cloud, this step can usually be skipped.]
-Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases).
+Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases), by running:

     ```
     install.packages('devtools')